Alejogb1/job-board/blog-data/family-metrics-scylla-implementation.md

 For resources I highly recommend looking into the original Prometheus documentation and also papers about time-series databases.
 Understanding the theoretical concepts behind metrics and time series will give you a better perspective on how to approach the practical side of things.
 Also familiarize yourself with the OpenTelemetry specification that is rapidly becoming an standard in metrics.
 This standard also defines and recommends how metrics should be structured and handled.
 You can also look for papers related to the monitoring systems that major companies are using there is a lot of knowledge that can be obtained and you can see how they tackled similar issues.
 A book like "Site Reliability Engineering" from google is a good place to start understanding monitoring in general.

-Okay thats it.
+ thats it.
 Let me know if there is anything else I can help you with.